When We Fight, We Fight To Win

 Don’t Wait To Contact Our Chicago Truck Accident Lawyers

 If you’ve been injured in an accident with a semi truck, big rig, or tractor-trailer in Illinois, you need experienced representation.
-Call Power Rogers today at 312-500-1792 or submit an online contact form to arrange your free consultation.
-Our attorneys have worked with countless people who were seriously injured in truck crashes, and we understand the best way to prepare for and execute an effective strategy that will put you in the most favorable position possible.
+Call Power Rogers today at 312-680-4809 or submit an online contact form to arrange your free consultation.
+Our attorneys have worked with countless people who were seriously injured in truck crashes, and they understand the best way to prepare for and execute an effective strategy that will put you in the most favorable position possible.